devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_02.md

 #### Deployment with Terraform

-If you are confortable with the notions you have just seen.
+If you are comfortable with the notions you have just seen.
 See the `terraform` part in the `iac/` folder.

 You can uncomment the code to see what happens in the Cloud Build Trigger.